US registering highest deaths yet from the coronavirus

 “Folks are gasping for breath.
 Folks look like they’re drowning when they are in bed right in front of us,” said Dr. Jeffrey Chien, an emergency room physician at Santa Clara Valley Regional Medical Center, urging people to do their part to help slow the spread.
 “I’m begging everyone to help us out because we aren’t the front line.
 We’re the last line.”

-A new, more contagious variant of the virus is taking hold around the globe and in the U.S. Also, it remains to be seen what effect the thousands of supporters of President Donald Trump who converged this week in Washington, many of them maskless, will have on the spread of the scourge.
+A new, more contagious variant is spreading around the globe and in the U.S. Also, it remains to be seen what effect the thousands of supporters of President Donald Trump who converged this week in Washington, many of them without masks, will have on the spread of the scourge.

 Trump has long downplayed the virus and scorned masks, and many of his ardent supporters have followed his example.
 He has also raged against lockdowns and egged on protesters objecting to restrictions in states such as Michigan, where armed supporters invaded the statehouse last spring.